UWG Graphic Design Alumnae Excel at Home Depot CorporateShare this page

 Moore also touched on her time at Home Depot and the exciting opportunities that she has been a part of.
 She was able to travel to Alaska to conduct interviews and a photo shoot for the internal magazine.

 “We try to pick different locations in the U.S. for the magazine,” Moore explained.
 “We try to change it up each issue and we had not hit Alaska yet, so we went for a week to do the shoot.
 We interviewed associates, went dog-sledding and took photos.”

 Powers, who has worked at Home Depot for nearly four years as well, is responsible for the Quarterly Company Earnings Materials that is posted on the corporate website and built from scratch.
 She also partners with the investor relations team to complete the Annual Report.

 Powers also works with the corporate events team on different types of events where she helps with branding and logo design.

 During their time at UWG, both Moore and Powers were involved with internships and developed skills through UWG’s art department.

 “I grew so much and found myself at UWG,” Moore explained.
 “The department, our professors and all of the students made such a tight community.
 It was very hard to leave when I graduated because I was so close to everybody.
 I still go down and see all of my professors and talk to them because I’m still close to them.
 I still reach out to my photography professor for advice every now and then.”

-To encourage connections like Powers and Moore have, UWG Alumni Relations has launched the UWG Alumni Mentorship program, which matches current students with alumni volunteers to create a mutually beneficial relationship focused on student success.
+To encourage connections like Powers and Moore have, UWG Alumni Engagement has launched the UWG Alumni Mentorship program, which matches current students with alumni volunteers to create a mutually beneficial relationship focused on student success.